The World Heritage Site of the City of Bath and the stunning countryside surrounding it is one of England’s most beautiful places to visit.

 Bath is also home to the Bertinet Kitchen a purpose built cookery school.
 Richard Bertinet, owner of The Bertinet Kitchen and Bakery was named as BBC Food Champion of the Year at the BBC Radio Food & Farming Awards 2010.

-Bristol is only a few miles from Bath, so we have now added a gallery with a selection of images of Bristol Restaurants.
+Bristol is only a few miles from Bath, so we have a gallery with a selection of images of Bristol Restaurants.